Daniel Holtzclaw: Charges

 While reviewing Ligons' case, the two sex-crimes detectives remembered a previous report of forced oral sex committed by a police officer.
 Looking back through police records, the detectives found the report of a woman who said she was stopped in May 2014 and driven to an isolated area by an officer who forced her to perform oral sex.
 No action had been taken at the time of her report, but when the detectives contacted the woman, she showed them the route that the officer had taken on the night of the attack, and it matched Holtzclaw's GPS route that evening.
 The detectives then reviewed Holtzclaw's automatically recorded history of running names through the department's two databases, looking specifically for people who had been checked out multiple times, and they contacted those women.
 In the initial investigation, six women were willing to come forward to testify, and the GPS device on Holtzclaw's patrol car put him at the scene of the alleged incidents.
 Police records showed that he had called in for a warrant check on all of them.
-Their investigation covered a six-month period, beginning with the first woman who was willing to come forward, a woman whom Holtzclaw arrested for drug possession in December 2013 and then forced oral sodomy from while she was handcuffed to a hospital bed.
+Their investigation covered a six-month period, beginning with the first woman who was willing to come forward.

 Accusations of sexual assault and rape

-Eventually, the police investigation brought together 13 women who were willing to testify; published reports did not include information on any possible further women who were not willing to testify.
+Eventually, the prosecution investigation brought together 13 women who were willing to testify; published reports did not include information on any possible further women who were not willing to testify.
 The earliest incident discovered was from December 20, 2013, where a woman said she had been arrested for drug possession, was hospitalized, and was forced to give oral sex while she was handcuffed to her hospital bed.
 She said that he again made sexual advances to her on several occasions after she was released from jail.
 The woman said that she was led to believe that she would be released if she performed oral sex on Holtzclaw.
 "I didn't think that no one would believe me," she testified at a pretrial hearing.
 "I feel like all police will work together."